 A variety of security awareness programs are provided by Trinity's Campus Safety Department.
 During September, Resident Advisers and other student leaders attend mandatory presentations by Campus Safety staff regarding campus security procedures and crime prevention tips.
-Orientation sessions provide details about services such as the 24-hour security walking escort service, nighttime on-campus shuttle rides, and the nighttime shuttle service that travels on and off campus.
-In addition, information is provided on the TrinALERT emergency notification system and the 101 emergency call boxes located throughout campus.
-Campus Safety brochures with security information and key phone numbers are distributed at student sessions and made available at numerous locations on campus.
+Orientation sessions provide details about services such as the 24-hour security escort service, nighttime on-campus shuttle rides, and the nighttime shuttle service that travels on and off campus.
+In addition, information is provided on the

+TrinALERT emergency notification system and the 101 emergency call boxes located throughout campus.
+Campus Safety brochures with security information and key phone numbers are distributed at student sessions and made available at numerous locations on campus and online.

-Throughout the year, Campus Safety makes safety and security presentations at Orientation and Pre-Orientation, Family Weekend, and the Health Benefits Fair and Wellness Fair for Trinity employees and as requested.
-During these sessions, officials from the Campus Safety Department provide an overview of campus safety and details about security services, thus enabling families, students, and faculty and staff to meet Campus Safety personnel and ask questions.
+Throughout the year, Campus Safety makes safety and security presentations at Orientation and Pre-Orientation events, Family Weekend, the Health Benefits Fair and Wellness Fair for Trinity employees and upon requests.
+During these sessions, officials from the Campus Safety Department provide an overview of campus safety and details about security services, thus enabling families, students, and faculty and staff to meet Campus Safety personnel and engage in open discussions.

-The Campus Safety website, the Student Handbook, and periodic e-mails to the campus community also provide safety awareness information, reminders, and updates on topics such as:
+The Campus Safety website, Student Handbook, and periodic e-mails to the campus community also provide safety awareness information, reminders, and updates on topics such as: